Special offer

 Read our editorial guidelines

 By 2030, employers in at least 30 states will likely be grappling with a shortage of registered nurses.
-If you want to be prepared for a shortage, you need to incorporate a plan to hire and retain employees soon.
+To help organizations prepare for a shortage, you may incorporate a plan to hire and retain employees soon.

-Although nurses must meet certain education and licensing requirements, many healthcare employers use skills-based hiring to identify quality candidates.
-To use this approach effectively, you must understand the skills nurses need and incorporate those skills into your job descriptions and interview questions.
+Although nurses are required to meet certain education and licensing requirements, many healthcare employers also use skill-based hiring to identify quality candidates.
+To use this approach effectively, it’s important that employers understand the skills nurses need and incorporate them into their job descriptions and interview questions.

 Top nursing skills to look for in candidates